by Nate Barbettini

 Ecosystem.
 ASP.NET Core may be new, but .NET has been around for a long time.
 There are thousands of packages available on NuGet (the .NET package manager; think npm, Ruby gems, or Maven).
 There are already packages available for JSON deserialization, database connectors, PDF generation, or almost anything else you can think of.

 Throughout this book, you'll be learning about ASP.NET Core (the web framework).
-I'll occasionally mention the .NET runtime (the supporting library that runs .NET code).
+I'll occasionally mention the .NET runtime, the supporting library that runs .NET code.
+If this already sounds like Greek to you, just skip to the next chapter!

 You may also hear about .NET Core and .NET Standard.
 The naming gets confusing, so here's a simple explanation:

-.NET Standard is a platform-agnostic interface that defines what features and APIs are available in .NET. .NET Standard doesn't represent any actual code or functionality, just the API definition.
+.NET Standard is a platform-agnostic interface that defines features and APIs.
+It's important to note that .NET Standard doesn't represent any actual code or functionality, just the API definition.
 There are different "versions" or levels of .NET Standard that reflect how many APIs are available (or how wide the API surface area is).
 For example, .NET Standard 2.0 has more APIs available than .NET Standard 1.5, which has more APIs than .NET Standard 1.0.

 .NET Core is the .NET runtime that can be installed on Windows, Mac, or Linux.
 It implements the APIs defined in the .NET Standard interface with the appropriate platform-specific code on each operating system.
 This is what you'll install on your own machine to build and run ASP.NET Core applications.